 - Services include: physician services, prescriptions, diagnostic exams, home health services, outpatient hospital, inpatient hospital, hospice, preventive services, family planning, and case and disease management

-- Mental health coverage is similar to coverage for physical health, and includes substance abuse treatment, inpatient, outpatient, and drugs
+- Mental health services are covered which includes substance abuse treatment, inpatient, outpatient, and drugs

 Other Plan Specifics